DEFRA/sroc-tcm-acceptance-tests/README.md

 TCM_TEST_PASSWORD=password java -jar target/sroc-tcm-acceptance-tests.jar example.config.yml
 ```

-If it is you should see Chrome open, and a quick search on Google take place.
-Blink, and you might miss it!
+If it is the project will perform a quick search on Google.
+The browser won't appear for this as the test is set to run headless.

 ## Configuration